 In short: now the popular ruToken identification device can be used in Rohos Logon Key and Rohos Disk as the one key needed to log in to Windows and your protected data.
 Rohos Logon Key works fully on Windows Vista/7 and also supports authorization for remote desktops using a ruToken.
 User authentication and identification with USB keys.

-Rohos Logon Key with new “Push 2FA” token, allows to unlock your computer without entering password by using your iPhone or Android smartphone.
+Rohos Logon Key with new “Push 2FA” token, allows to unlock your computer without entering password, just by using your iPhone or Android smartphone.

 The access to your computer or user account is usually password-protected.
 But sometimes it is not enough, especially, when your data requires high level of confidentiality.
 You don’t want to provide attackers with the chance to get hold of your most secret stuff and your data, don’t you?
 We has included Google Authenticator and Yubikey HOTP support into Rohos Logon Key.
 Now Windows login is performed in High-Safety mode by using Time based One Time Password and HOTP codes.